-Seeding example: Mike, Gideon, and Ally each have 24 tournament points.
-Mike has a margin of victory of 111, Gideon has 105, Ally has 99.
-Mike plays Gideon, and Ally plays the next highest-ranked player: Sara, who has the highest cumulative margin of victory of players with 22 tournament points.
-Mike wins against Gideon and receives 6 tournament points for a total of 30 tournament points, while Gideon receives 4 for a total of 28 tournament points.
-Sara wins against Ally and receives 6 tournament points for a total of 28 tournament points, while Ally receives 4 for a total of 28 tournament points.
+Pairing example: Mike, Gideon, and Ally each have 24 tournament points.
+Mike is paired against Ally, and Gideon is paired against Sara, who has 22 tournament points.
+Mike wins against Ally and receives 6 tournament points for a total of 30 tournament points, while Ally receives 4 for a total of 28 tournament points.
+Gideon wins against Sara and receives 6 tournament points for a total of 28 tournament points, while Sara receives 4 for a total of 28 tournament points.
 In the next round, Sara, Ally, and Gideon are all tied with 28 tournament points.
-Since Sara and Ally have already played, Sara plays Gideon and Ally plays the next highest-ranked player.
+Since Sara and Gideon have already played, Sara plays Ally and Gideon plays a player with the next highest tournament points.